Chile Business Opportunities

 - Copper, Fruit, Fish Products, Paper and Pulp, Chemicals, Wine

 Chile's commitment to trade liberalization continued with the signing of a free trade agreement with the US, which took effect on 1 January 2004.
-It claims to have more bilateral or regional trade agreements than any other country (22 agreements), with 60 such agreements (not all of them full free trade agreements); agreements include the European Union, Mercosur, China, India, South Korea, and Mexico.
+It claims to have more bilateral or regional trade agreements than any other country (26 agreements), with 60 such agreements (not all of them full free trade agreements); agreements include the European Union, Mercosur, China, India, South Korea, and Mexico.
 Chile is a member of the Trans Pacific Partnership (TPP) with 18 countries.

 Business and Market Sector Opportunities